Camyo4650/hearwallgarden/README.md

 **_Why should I care?_**
 - idk 🏃‍♂️
-- but if you are looking for a new sound to listen to, you might enjoy so why not check it out 🤷‍♂️
+- but if you are looking for a new sound to listen to, you might enjoy it, so why not check it out 🤷‍♂️

 **_What's your sound?_**
-- I have been compared to _U2_, _Coldplay_, _Radiohead_, _Tame Impala_, and _Jack White_, among others.
+- I have been compared to _U2_, _Coldplay_, and _Radiohead_, among others.

 **_Have you released anything?_**
-- Not as of late but I plan on doing so starting in May/June of 2025.
-So expect to see my songs start to crop up on your favorite streaming service
+- Not as of late, but I plan on doing so starting in May/June of 2025.
+So expect to see my songs begin to crop up on your favorite streaming service

 **_What makes your music different?_**
-- I'm very much alternative, but my music has lots of variation.
+- I'm alternative—my music comes in many flavors.
 I love working across different styles.
 Some songs are short and sweet; others are sprawling, theatrical journeys.
-If you like variety, you’ll probably find something that resonates
+If you like variety, you’ll probably find something that resonates 😁
-- In general, I blend rock with ambient, post-rock, electronic, and experimental elements.
+- I like to use an eclectic blend of elements.
+I love using elements of psychedelia, progressive rock, post-rock, jazz fusion, ambient, electronic, and experimental music.

 **_Who are your favorite artists?_**
 - I like listening to all kinds of music.
-But I have a few favorites—Pink Floyd, Radiohead, Foo Fighters, Talk Talk, GY!BE, Car Seat Headrest, The Protomen, and Jack White to name a few.
-I like to think of my sound in a similar manner to the
+But I have a few favorites—Pink Floyd, Radiohead, Foo Fighters, Talk Talk, GY!BE, Car Seat Headrest, The Protomen, Unknown Mortal Orchestra, and Jack White, to name a few.
 - I also like some Western classical composers like Beethoven (5th, 7th and 9th are my favs), Ravel, Rachmaninoff (2nd symphony is my fav), and Mahler (3rd symphony my fav)

 ### For Musicians / Gearheads